KathrinKath/World-Trivia/README.md

 - 📑 Score tracking: Your score is updated in real time after each question.
 - 🔉 Sound effects: Audio cues for correct, incorrect answers, and game completion.
 - 🎊 Confetti effects: Correct answers trigger confetti to celebrate your success.
+- 🔜 Skip question: You can skip questions or skip the explanation any time.
 - 📊 Final score display: The game shows your score out of the total questions.
 - 🔁 Play again feature: Restart the game anytime by clicking the "Play Again" button.